Estimating Racial Disparities in Emergency General Surgery: Regularized linear estimators for adjustment

 \subsection{An equivalent penalized linear estimator}

-Following our discussion in Section \ref{sec:ob}, we now relate the regularized OB approach above to a general linear estimator for $\mu_g^{\mathcal{P}^\ast}$.
+Following our discussion in Section \ref{sec:ob}, we now relate the regularized KOB approach above to a general linear estimator for $\mu_g^{\mathcal{P}_v^\ast}$.
 These take a linear combination of outcomes in group $G = g$,

-where $\hat{\gamma}_i$ is the weight in the linear combination placed on patient $i$.
-Note that the linear combination weights may be positive or negative.
-We will restrict our attention to linear combination weights that are independent of the outcomes.
-First, we will inspect the statistical properties of linear estimators.
-Then we will find the MSE-optimal linear combination via convex optimization and show that the regularized OB estimator in the previous section is a special case.
+where $\hat{\gamma}_i$ is the weight in the linear combination placed on patient $i$; these weights may be positive or negative.\footnote{We restrict our attention to linear combination weights that are independent of the outcomes.} Next, we inspect the statistical properties of linear estimators and then find the MSE-optimal linear combination via convex optimization.
+We then show that the regularized KOB estimator in the previous section is a special case.